markuswustenberg/naestebus/README.md

 As mentioned previously, I concentrated on the backend, so automatic testing of the frontend has been left out.
 If I were to put more time into the project (which I might, because I plan on actually putting the service in production), some future work is:

 - Better caching of data, as to minimize communication to the 3rd party.
-Bus stops seem trivial to cache because they don't change much, except that their IDs change quite frequently, which is why I haven't done this currently.
-A spatial data structure such as a k-d tree in two dimensions would serve well.
+Bus stops seem trivial to cache because they don't change much, except that their IDs change quite frequently in this case, which is why I haven't done this currently.
+A spatial data structure such as a k-d tree in two dimensions would serve well here.
 Also, currently the cached data for departures is kept indefinitely, which of course is a potential memory leak.
+An easy fix is to let the cached data expire at some point.
 - I would really like a feature to favorite stops in a particular area, so that departure times pop up automatically.
 This would mean that no clicks would be necessary for getting the wanted information, which I think is cool.
 This could perhaps also be learnt automatically based on usage.
 - It would be nice to save usage data for analytics purposes.
 - There are some issues with the dependency injection and using decorators, which currently is a bit of a hack (using annnotations for a particular wanted caching DataSupplier).
-- Some proper performance testing.
+- Some proper performance testing would be a great idea.

 ## Epilogue